Tom-Ayling/Kirby-Valley/README.md

 - Open the Wabbajack.exe file and select Install From Disk.
 - Point the Target Modlist to Kirby Valley.wabbajack.
 - Point the Modlist Installation Location and the Resource Download Location to your desired location (this is where the modlist will be stored, and launched from).
-- Tick Overwrite Installation and click the start button and wait for Wabbajack to Download and Install the modlist.
+- Tick Overwrite Installation, click the start button and wait for Wabbajack to Download and Install the modlist.
 - Once completed, click the Install Folder button and launch ModOrganizer.exe
 - In the top right make sure SMAPI is selected and then press run to lauch Stardew